Error claiming LinkedIn auto-generated / created company business page

 - Your brand purpose, mission and values – we’re expert at this and can help!
 Just ask Randoll Industrial Electrical Engineers & Arnold & Baldwin Chartered Surveyors

-- Website design and content – get these right and you’ll have an abundance of information to share and a place to convert leads and sales more easily
+- Website design and content – get these right and you’ll have an abundance of information to share, a place to convert leads more easily, and a foundation for long-term online visibility.

 - Personal objective and how you can help others to help give your brand strength